timint/feedback/README.md

 ### onScreenshotTaken (Function)

 A callback function to be called when clicking on take screenshot button.
-The callback function's prototype is `function(post)`
+The callback function's prototype is `function(image)`

 `Default: function () {}`